plurid/joiner/packages/joiner/README.md

     publish <packageName>           publish package by name or "all" packages

-    ucom <packageName>              upcom - update, commit - package by name or "all" packages
+    ucom <packageName>              ucom - update, commit - package by name or "all" packages

     upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages